 ICTR CCC Resources

-Access to the PATient-centered Involvement in Evaluating the effectiveNess of TreatmentS (PATIENTS) Resources and Expertise.
-The PATIENTS Program partners with patients and care providers to answer questions about the best treatment options to improve health and quality of life.
+- The PATient-centered Involvement in Evaluating the effectiveNess of TreatmentS (PATIENTS) Program partners with patients and care providers to answer questions about the best treatment options to improve health and quality of life.
 People from all communities, especially those from underserved and minority populations, are engaged in every step of the patient-centered outcomes research (PCOR) process.
 Through collective efforts, an effective learning health care community is created.
 Research priorities are aligned with the values of patients and communities to make research more relevant and patient-centered.
 The PATIENTS Program trains patients, stakeholders, and researchers to become co-developers of PCOR.
-With support from the ICTR Community and Collaboration Core, the PATIENTS Program can provide the researcher assistance with:
+Up to 50 hours of ICTR support can be to help the researcher in one of the following areas:

-- Creating a focus group and interpreting focus group results,
+- Create a focus group and interpreting focus group results, or

-- Connecting you with a Citizen Scientist.
-A Citizen Scientist is a community member who has received training on how to review research proposals and offer input on the relevance and feasibility in the proposed population.
+- Connect you with a Citizen Scientist.
+A Citizen Scientist is a community member who has received training on how to review research proposals and offer input on the relevance and feasibility in the proposed population, or